ericraio/marketinghacker.co/source/articles/talking-about-growth.html.markdown

 layout: post
 ---

-You know the feeling when you create something totally awesome that you have spent countless days and nights working on.
-You tell your friends and family about it and they love it.
+You know the feeling when you create something totally awesome and you have spent countless days and nights working on it.
+You tell your friends and family about your new creative and they love it.
-You then release it on the internet just sitting and waiting for customers.
-So now what?
+You release it on the internet and sit and waiting for customers.

+-- So now what?

 Just as important as building the product, it's just as important to grow the product.
 The 2 subjects are 2 sides of the same coin to achieve